psenger/ai-powered-choose-your-own-adventure/docs/DATA-STRUCTURES.md

 ---

-## Nested Data Structures 📦📦🎁
+## Nested Data Structures ( Graph )📦📦🎁

 ![cute-panda-yells.png](attachments/cute-panda-yells.png)

-**Analogy:** Think of **Chinese takeaway containers**! 🥡 You get the big container, but inside there's another container with spring rolls, and inside THAT container might be individual sauce packets!
+**Analogy:** Think of **Chinese takeaway containers**! 🥡 You get the big container, but inside there's another container with spring rolls with some rice, and inside THAT container might be individual sauce packets!
 A nested dictionary is like those containers - dictionaries inside dictionaries, keeping everything organised just like how Mr. Ping organises his noodle shop!

 ```mermaid
 graph TD